Counseling and Psychology

-Psychology is one of the most popular undergraduate majors at Tech despite the demanding curriculum which emphasizes research and culminates with a senior thesis.
+Psychology is one of the most popular undergraduate majors at Tech despite the demanding curriculum emphasizing research and culminating with a senior thesis.

-The program offers a broad range of courses including, Developmental Psychology, Learning and Cognition, Social Psychology, Abnormal Psychology, Industrial\Organizational Psychology, Bio-Psychology, Psychology of Personality, Counseling, Experimental Psychology, and Data Analysis.
+Our bachelor's degree program offers a broad range of courses to explore including: Developmental Psychology, Learning and Cognition, Social Psychology, Abnormal Psychology, Industrial\Organizational Psychology, Bio-Psychology, Psychology of Personality, Counseling, Experimental Psychology, and Data Analysis.

-- Students also have a total of 39 free elective credit hours to sample additional courses in psychology or other disciplines.
+The degree program has 39 elective credit hours for students to sample additional courses in psychology or other disciplines.

 - Minor in Psychology